JuliaCon/www.juliacon.org/2021/posters.md

 The poster session will be held on Gathertown.
 Make sure to register in advance to get access to the session for Q/A and live interaction.

 The following posters will be presented at JuliaCon2021:

-**Note: the links below will 404 right now as the schedule is being finalized, stay tuned!**

 ~~~
 <style> .grid {
   display: grid;